SiIvaGunner-Database/SiIvaGunner-Database/README.md

 # SiIvaGunner Database

+siivagunnerdatabase.net is an HTML5 website built with Django that runs on Google Cloud Run and Cloud SQL.
+Note that it currently only has data from the three main channels and does not yet update automatically.

-Manages spreadsheets containing information from nearly every SiIvaGunner video in addition to those from other SiIvaGunner inspired channels.
+The Google Apps Script file is used to manage spreadsheets containing data from nearly every SiIvaGunner video in addition to those from other SiIvaGunner inspired channels.

 ### External Links